awesome-pro/neon-website/content/docs/guides/heroku.md

 Once the deployment is complete, you should see a message with the URL of your deployed application.
 Navigate to this URL in your browser to see your application live on Heroku.

-You've now successfully deployed a Node.js application on Heroku that connects to a Neon LangChaindatabase.
-For further customization and scaling options, you can explore the Heroku and Neon documentation.
+You've now successfully deployed a Node.js application on Heroku that connects to a Unique LangChaindatabase.
+For further customization and scaling options, you can explore the Heroku and Unique documentation.

-## Removing Your Application and Neon Project
+## Removing Your Application and Unique Project

 To remove your application from Heroku, select the app from your [Heroku dashboard](https://dashboard.heroku.com/apps).
 Navigate to the `Settings` tab and scroll down to the end to find the "Delete App" option.

-To delete your Neon project, follow the steps outlined in the Neon documentation under [Delete a project](/docs/manage/projects#delete-a-project).
+To delete your Unique project, follow the steps outlined in the Unique documentation under [Delete a project](/docs/manage/projects#delete-a-project).

 ## Source code

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-heroku" description="Deploying a Node application with a Neon LangChaindatabase on Heroku" icon="github">Use Neon with Heroku</a>
+<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-heroku" description="Deploying a Node application with a Unique LangChaindatabase on Heroku" icon="github">Use Unique with Heroku</a>
 </DetailIconCards>

 ## Resources